ErikSharp/GitCheatSheet/README.md

 This could be useful if you wanted to have a server that contained work that did not go to the main server.

+You can view your remote branches easily with:

+(`git branch -vv`)

+    iss53     7e424c3 [origin/iss53: ahead 2] forgot the brackets
+    master    1ae2a45 [origin/master] deploying index fix
+    * serverfix f8674d9 [teamone/server-fix-good: ahead 3, behind 1] this should do it
+    testing   5ea463a trying something new

+It’s important to note that these numbers are only since the last time you fetched from each server.
+This command does not reach out to the servers, it’s telling you about what it has cached from these servers locally.
+If you want totally up to date ahead and behind numbers, you’ll need to fetch from all your remotes right before running this.
+You could do that like this:

+(`git fetch --all; git branch -vv`)

 ## Remote Tracking Branches

 Any data that comes from a remote goes to a remote tracking branch.
 Think of this like another branch called origin/master.
 In the case of a second remote (dev-team), we would have another remote tracking branch called dev-team/master.